sacundim/tau-sigma/README.md

 1. `adev`: Read a phase error series from standard input and emit tau/sigma ADEV pairs to standard output as CSV.
 Uses the standard overlapped Allan deviation estimator.
+2. `theobr`: Like `adev` but uses TheoBR, a statistic for that produces better estimates of long-term stability (but is much slower than ADEV).
-2. `loglog`: Generate a tau/sigma log-log chart from the output of `adev`.
+3. `loglog`: Generate a tau/sigma log-log chart from the output of `adev` or `theobr`.
-3. `chart`: Generate a linear chart from time series data.
+4. `chart`: Generate a linear chart from time series data.
 Meant for plotting time or frequency error series.
-4. `noise`: A random spectral noise generator for white, flicker and random walk frequency noise types, and mixes thereof.
+5. `noise`: A random spectral noise generator for white, flicker and random walk frequency noise types, and mixes thereof.
-5. `convert`: Conversion between phase/frequency data series and units.
+6. `convert`: Conversion between phase/frequency data series and units.

 This tool has so far been written primarily with simplicity in mind, not performance.